BackendWorks/nestjs-microservices/README.md

 ```bash
 docker-compose up
 ```
-## Docker Notes:
-- Use `name` of the service to connect service internally with docker compose environment.
-- for rebuild services use command `docker-compose up --build`.

 ## Setup Grafana Dashboard in Local Env
 To see the logs on Grafana dashboard, follow below steps.